kenlasko/k8s/manifests/media-apps/calibre/README.md

-[Calibre-Web-Automated](https://github.com/crocodilestick/Calibre-Web-Automated) is a tool to manage ebooks used in our Kobo devices.
+[Calibre-Web-Automated](https://github.com/crocodilestick/Calibre-Web-Automated) is a tool to manage ebooks used in our Kobo devices and is available via https://books.ucdialplans.com.
 Not only does it allow for web-based management of ebooks, it can also [automatically sync ebooks to Kobo e-readers](https://github.com/janeczku/calibre-web/wiki/Kobo-Integration).

 For this to work, the Kobo e-reader needs to be connected to a PC so its folders/files can be viewed and edited.
 1. Connect the Kobo to a PC and select **Connect**.